National TB Elimination Program (India)

-The National Tuberculosis Elimination Program (NTEP) is the Public Health initiative of the Government of India that organizes its anti-Tuberculosis efforts.
+The National Tuberculosis Elimination Programme (NTEP), earlier known as the Revised National Tuberculosis Control Programme (RNTCP), is the Public Health initiative of the Government of India that organizes its anti-Tuberculosis efforts.
 It functions as a flagship component of the National Health Mission (NHM) and provides technical and managerial leadership to anti-tuberculosis activities in the country.
-As per the National Strategic Plan 2017–25, the program has a vision of achieving a "TB free India",with a strategies under the broad themes of "Prevent, Detect,Treat and Build pillars for universal coverage and social protection".
+As per the National Strategic Plan 2017–25, the program has a vision of achieving a "TB free India", with a strategies under the broad themes of "Prevent, Detect, Treat and Build pillars for universal coverage and social protection".
 The program provides, various free of cost, quality tuberculosis diagnosis and treatment services across the country through the government health system.

 Program Structure

-The program is managed through a four level hierarchy from the national level down to the sub-district (Tuberculosis Unit) level.
+The program is managed through a four-level hierarchy from the national level down to the sub-district (Tuberculosis Unit) level.
 At the country level the program is led by the Central TB Division under the Ministry of Health and Family Welfare.
 The State TB Cell and the District TB Office govern the activities of the program at the state and district level respectively.
 At the sub-district/ Block level activities are organized under the Tuberculosis Unit (TB Unit).
 The Central TB Division is headed by a Deputy Director General - TB (DDG-TB) and is the National Program Manager.
 The administrative command falls to the Additional Secretary and Director General (NTEP and NACO) and the Joint Secretary-TB.
 Under the Central TB Division, a number of National Level Expert Committees and National Institutes for Tuberculosis, advise and assist in various programmatic functions.
 At the State level, a State TB Officer and at District level a District TB Officer manages the program.